grafana/grafana/docs/sources/setup-grafana/installation/docker.md

 > Only available in Grafana v6.5 and later.
 This is experimental.

-The [Grafana Image Renderer plugin]({{< relref "../image-rendering/#grafana-image-renderer-plugin" >}}) does not currently work if it is installed in a Grafana Docker image.
+The [Grafana Image Renderer plugin]({{< relref "../image-rendering/#grafana-image-renderer-plugin" >}}) does not currently work if it's installed in a Grafana Docker image.
 You can build a custom Docker image by using the `GF_INSTALL_IMAGE_RENDERER_PLUGIN` build argument.
 This installs additional dependencies needed for the Grafana Image Renderer plugin to run.

 Example of how to build and run: